 The standard T-nut layout for years has been the 72 T-nut pattern.
-72 T-nuts is how many T-nuts that you will install on a 4' x 8' sheet of 3/4" ACX plywood.
+72 T-nuts is how many T-nuts you will install on a 4' x 8' sheet of 3/4" ACX plywood.
 You would choose this pattern if you are building a school wall or a trampoline park.
 There are limitations with the 72 pattern as the vertical space between t-nuts is 16" apart in a straight line.
 That can leave a lot of open space between holds.
-If you want to be setting routes and boulder problems, scroll down to the 128-pattern.
+If you want to set routes and boulder problems, scroll down to the 128-pattern.

-Atomik recommends the 128 Hole T-nut pattern (Staggered).
-It gives you T-nuts that are 6" apart with each column of T-nuts staggering.
-Our reasoning for this density is that on a home bouldering wall, space is at its premium since most are not very big.
-When route setting on the standard 72-pattern, you will find significant gaps of space between holds.
-It is easier to set routes on the 128 T-nut patterns because you have more options in terms of the staggering locations and the higher quantity of T-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.
+Atomik recommends the 128-hole T-nut pattern (Staggered).
+It gives you T-nuts that are 6" apart, with each column of T-nuts staggering.
+Our reasoning for this density is that space is at a premium on a home bouldering wall since most are not very big.
+When route setting on the standard 72-pattern, you will find significant space gaps between holds.
+It is easier to set routes on the 128 T-nut patterns because you have more options regarding the staggering locations and the higher quantity of T-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.

 128-t-nut System Walls use a 6" grid pattern.
-System walls need to be symmetrical with a tight T-nut spacing for most options to be able to overlap paths.
+System walls need to be symmetrical with a tight T-nut spacing for most options to overlap paths.
 This 128 T-nut grid pattern makes setting up repeating holds/moves easy.